tytydraco/yessleep/out/Im_a_park_ranger_and_I_found_a_town_that_doesnt_exist_part_three.md

 “I don’t have time for your bullshit.
 Just leave me alone!”
 I yelled at him.

 I heard him sigh and that’s when I felt an arm grab my shoulder and something prick my neck, I started to curse and the world faded to black.
+I woke up on the couch about thirty minutes later.
+Looking around I saw that Dr Oxblood was sitting in a chair across from me.

+“Now that everything has calmed down, you’re going to tell me everything you know.”
+He said.

+I guess I don’t have a choice guys.
+I’ll update you all after I talk with Dr. Oxblood.